FAIR BOOK

 JUNIOR FAIR VOLUNTEERS:

-Tesla Bechan, Sierra Campbell, Madison Cooper, Kadyn, Den Haan, Ella Fraser, Rebecca Gillen, Alissa Gillen, Brady Graf, Jazmyn Hawken, Zander Hawken, Dominic Kilgour, Emma Kilgour, Elsie LeMaitre, Hayley Miller, Colton Marley, Courtney McRae, Lane Strutt, Tyson Strutt, Brooke Thompson
+Tesla Bechan, Sierra Campbell, Madison Cooper, Kadyn Den Haan, Ella Fraser, Rebecca Gillen, Alissa Gillen, Brady Graf, Jazmyn Hawken, Zander Hawken, Dominic Kilgour, Emma Kilgour, Elsie LeMaitre, Hayley Miller, Colton Marley, Courtney McRae, Kisara Mohacsi, Tyson Strutt, Brooke Thompson, Lorelei Nielsen

 HONOURARY LIFETIME MEMBERS: